mathworks/docmaker/tbx/docmakerdoc/automation.md

 You should install DocMaker in both the developer and automation environments.

-A crude option is to script installation from a known location in the project setup.
+A crude option is to script installation from a known location at project startup.

 ```matlab
 matlab.addons.install("path/to/docmaker.mltbx")